Welcome to Lima, the capital and largest city with 10 million people.

 Students will have the chance to do laundry about once a week while on their program.
 Please make sure to have enough clothes to last least a week.
 It generally costs around $1 – $2 per Kilo for full laundry service.

 While on this trip, healthcare is easily accessible in Lima, Lunahuana, and Puerto Maldonado.
 While staying at the jungle lodge, it could take over an hour to access healthcare.
-For any safety questions or concerns, please visit HX Global or email firstname.lastname@example.org.
+For any safety questions or concerns, please visit International SOS or email firstname.lastname@example.org.

 IMPORTANT NOTE ON YELLOW FEVER: While as of September 2011 it is not required that students receive their yellow fever vaccination to travel to Peru from the United States, other countries such as Costa Rica, require that you do have proof of your yellow fever vaccination before entering their county.
 Please make sure you consider your full travel itinerary when speaking to a doctor and always carry all records of your vaccinations and inoculations on you while traveling.
 Please also remember to check for updates on U.S requirements before travel to Peru or other countries.